 - Brachycephalic dogs, such as Boston Terriers, Pugs, and French bulldogs.
 These dogs have large eyeballs that stick out from the socket, leaving them more susceptible to abrasions from sticks, grass, and dirt.

 - Breeds prone to Pannus, such as German Shepherds, Greyhounds, Labs and Border Collies.

 - Dogs with light eyes, like Australian Shepherds, Huskies, Weimaraners, Corgies, and Dachshunds.

-Keep in mind that all dogs may be at risk for eye problems under certain conditions.
+Keep in mind that all dogs may be at risk for eye problems under certain conditions (addressed below).

 Where you live, the activities you do with your dog, or if your dog performs intense duties, all factor into whether you should get your pup a pair of dog sunglasses.

 What kind of conditions and activities you ask?
 Here are a few examples:

 - You live in the Rocky Mountain West or spend significant time in high altitude.
 High altitude can also affect your dog in other ways.
 See: High Altitude: Will it Affect My Dog?

 - The majority of your adventures take place outdoors in the mountains, near water, in the snow, or at the beach.